Skip to main content

 Assign staff pathway

-Each team member receives the correct foundational compliance training.
+Each team member receives the correct foundational compliance obligations.

 2

-Staff work through practical material focused on behaviour, awareness, and reporting.
+Staff work through practical material focused on behaviour, obligations, and reporting.

 3